1. Southernmost Point

 This nightly festival begins at the

-before sunset and includes street performers,
+water’s edge an hour or two before sunset and includes street performers, local

-local artisans, food carts, palmists and psychics.
+artisans, food carts, palmists and psychics.

 5. Truman Little White House